AdobeDocs/experience-manager-core-components.en/help/developing/next-gen-dm.md

 ---
-title: Support for Remote Assets with Dynamic Media with OpenAPI
+title: Support for Remote Assets
 description: Learn how to configure the Core Component Image and Teaser Components to support remote assets using Dynamic Media with OpenAPI.
 role: Architect, Developer, Admin, User
 exl-id: b462c1f3-a6c8-4a2a-abf4-d08ec82d4371
 ---

-# Support for Remote Assets with Dynamic Media with OpenAPI {#remote-assets-support}
+# Support for Remote Assets {#remote-assets-support}

 Learn how to configure the Core Component Image and Teaser Components to support remote assets using Dynamic Media with OpenAPI.